rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-By default such validations will run every time you call +valid?+.
-It is also possible to control when to run these custom validations by giving an +:on+ option to the +validate+ method, with either: +:create+ or +:update+.
+By default such validations will run every time you call `valid?`.
+It is also possible to control when to run these custom validations by giving an `:on` option to the `validate` method, with either: `:create` or `:update`.

 ```ruby
 class Invoice < ActiveRecord::Base